 - ½ cup red onion (slivered)

 - chili-lime tofu (see additional instructions)

-- Cilantro-Lime Avocado Dressing (or vegan dressing of choice) (see link to recipe below)
+- Cilantro-Lime Avocado Dressing (or vegan dressing of choice)

 - Prepare the chili-lime tofu (see separate instructions)